Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 As to stiffening and hard bottoms?
 Balsa wood is light-weight, cheap and easy to use/cut.
 Plastic 'whalebone' (used in girdles) might be a solution, carboard would work, but only if wrapped in plastic to repel moisture, stiff foam is a good idea, but has anyone seen the new ad for Floam?
 It might work, too.

 In the fabric department you can purchase different "degrees" of interfacing (stiffner).
 I would cut it to fit the denim and use an iron on fusing material to bond it to the denim.
 Some of the interfacing even comes already with the fusing on it.
-This would need to be done before sewing the bottom of the bag together.
-You could also bond a liner to the interfacing, too, giving you a different fabric inside your bootie bag.

 I saw the cutest bags and know I can make them for myself.
 Just have to figure out how.
 I guess they are called the bootie bags and yes they are made from denim jeans.
 These had stiff sides.
 So where do I get the handles?
 I don't have a sewing machine co can I do it by hand and if so what will I need?
 Does anyone have any pictures they can send me of a step by step process so I can see how exactly to do the bottom?
 Thanks so much